varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/options/option-contract-pricing.md

-# Contract Pricing at Expiration: Extrinsic and Intrinsic Value
+# The Extrinsic and Intrinsic Value of an Option Contract
 Fill me in.